Growth Investing Strategies

 All-Weather Performance

-Investors must decide which approach is best suited to meet not only their growth objectives, but also their tolerance for risk or short-term volatility.
+Investors must choose the method best suited to their specific growth objectives, risk tolerance, and time horizon, understanding that growth stocks often show higher expected earnings and long-term price appreciation, but also more volatility.
 One of Bellwether’s core goals is to keep our clients invested throughout an entire market cycle by offering a smoother ride—this is essential to achieving long-term success for any investor.

-Our core belief is that companies that have consistently grown their profits and increased their dividends inevitably produce above-average returns with lower volatility.
-We see this kind of track record as a sign that their business model can produce sustainable profits—and that’s precisely the kind of company you want to be invested in for the long run.
+Our view is that businesses that have consistently grown their profits and increased their dividends inevitably produce above-average returns with lower volatility.
+We see this kind of track record as a sign that their business model can produce sustainable profits—and those are precisely the kind of growth companies you want to be invested in for the long run.
 These corporations exhibit expert management, impressive resilience, inherent reliability, and balance sheets that enable a pathway to success.
 As a total return strategy, this considers both share price appreciation as well as the income generated from dividends along the way.

-Our “core-satellite” portfolio, based on Bellwether’s proprietary algorithm, pairs broad exposure to the largest global indices with an actively managed component that tactically emphasizes specific industry sectors or geographic regions.
-When equity markets are advancing, the portfolio targets ETFs that are exhibiting short-term price momentum.
-By design, the portfolio tactically rotates into more defensive ETFs as markets correct and also reduces overall equity exposure in the event of a significant downturn.
-This strategy is suited to investors who prioritize short-term relative returns and are comfortable with temporary volatility.
+Our “core-satellite” approach, based on Bellwether’s proprietary algorithm, pairs broad exposure to the largest global indices with an actively managed component that tactically emphasizes specific industry sectors or geographic regions.
+When stock markets are advancing, the fund targets ETFs that are exhibiting short-term price momentum.
+By design, holdings tactically rotate into more defensive ETFs as markets correct and also reduce overall equity exposure in the event of a significant downturn.
+This opportunity is suited to investors who prioritize short-term relative returns and are comfortable with temporary volatility.

 Portfolio Construction